Smile-SA/rating-operator/documentation/INSTALL.md

 ```sh
 $ ./rook/remove-directory.sh
 ```
-The above command will produce the texts as follows:
+The above command will produce the output as follows:
 ```sh
 Removing /var/lib/rook on each node...
 ```